 Step 6: Pour the wet ingredients into the dry ingredients.
 Mix until they are just barely combined.
 Do not overmix your muffin batter.
 Overmixing the batter will cause the muffins to be dense.

 Step 7: Prepare the muffin tin.
-Line a muffin pan with parchment paper muffin liners.
+Line a muffin pan with parchment paper or muffin liners.
 Fill each almost full with the gluten free carrot muffin batter.
-If you do not want a muffin top, fill them with batter until 3/4 full.
-Optional, sprinkle the tops of each muffin with coarse baking sugar.
+To avoid a big muffin top, fill them with batter until they are 3/4 full.
+Optional: Sprinkle the tops of each muffin with coarse baking sugar.

 Step 8: Bake the muffins.
-As I mentioned above, if you want a dome top, bake the muffins at 425ยบ F for 5-8 minutes, then turn the oven temperature down to 350ยบ F. If you want regular muffin tops, bake the whole time at 350ยบ F.
+As I mentioned above, if you want a dome-shaped top, bake the muffins at 425°F for 5 to 8 minutes, then reduce the oven temperature to 350°F. If you prefer a regular muffin top, bake the muffins at 350°F throughout.

 Step 9: Cool the muffins.
-Bake the muffins for 20-25 minutes.
+Bake the muffins for 20 to 25 minutes.
 To check for doneness, insert a toothpick into the middle of a muffin.
 If it comes out clean, the muffins are finished baking.
 If you see batter or crumbs, bake them a little longer.

-Remove the muffins from the oven and set on the cooling rack for 5 minutes.
-Letting the muffins sit in the pan for a few minutes helps them hold their shape better.
+Remove the muffins from the oven and set them on the cooling rack for 5 minutes.
+Allowing the muffins to sit in the pan for a few minutes helps them retain their shape better.
 Remove the muffins carefully from the muffin pan to a cooling rack.
 Eat them when they are cooled.

 Storage and Freezing Instructions: